h-enes-simsek/EksiEngel/backend/setupProductionServer/readme.txt

 python3 manage.py migrate
 python3 manage.py migrate <app_name>

-# load initial hardcoded values to database if any
+# load initial hardcoded values to database if any (do not run this if db is going to be moved)
 python manage.py loaddata enums.json # this is project specific

+### if the django project is planned to be moved
+# dump the old data from old project
+python manage.py dumpdata --natural-foreign --natural-primary -e contenttypes -e auth.Permission --indent 2 > dump.json

+# load the old data to new project
+python manage.py loaddata dump.json

 # allow port if necessary with ufw
 ufw allow <port_number>